HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Specialist Search Module.md

 9. [Conclusion](#conclusion)

 ## Introduction
-The Specialist Search Module is a core feature of the Maya Platform frontend application, enabling users to discover and connect with AI specialists based on skills, specializations, and search criteria.
+The Specialist Search Module is a core feature of the MayaWork frontend application, enabling users to discover and connect with AI specialists based on skills, specializations, and search criteria.
 This module implements a comprehensive search interface with filtering, infinite scrolling, and responsive card-based results display.
 The implementation follows Vue 3 Composition API patterns with Pinia for state management and TypeScript for type safety.

 ## Project Structure
 The Specialist Search Module is organized across multiple directories following a feature-based component architecture.
 The core functionality is distributed between pages, components, stores, and services, with clear separation of concerns.